Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 After shampooing with the Fanola No Yellow Shampoo, you can use this mask for further toning.
 Try not to use it more than once or twice a week, as per the manufacturer.

-I polled our fellow gray-haired women about the subject of fighting and treating yellow tones in gray hair, and they were kind enough to send me their thoughts on the subject!
+I polled our fellow gray-haired women about the subject of how to brighten and whiten gray hair, and they were kind enough to send me their thoughts on the subject!

 That’s why I love our community – everyone wants to help their fellow silver sisters.